-Technology Fee: A technology fee of \$72 per semester for full-time students or \$10 per credit hour for part-time students is collected to fund technology initiatives for student enhancement.
+Technology Fee: Graduate students are charged \$10 per credit hour to fund technology initiatives for student enhancement.

 Late Payment Fee: A late payment fee of \$30 is charged for payments received after the established payment deadline.

 Late Registration Fee: A late registration fee of \$30 is charged for not registering as prescribed.